aorinevo/an-gradebook/readme.txt

 Insert the shortcode [GradeBook] anywhere you would like GradeBook to appear.

-Administrators will have access to:
+Administrators will are able to

-1) add/delete student,
+* add/delete student,
-2) add/delete course,
+* add/delete course,
-3) add/delete assignment.
+* add/delete assignment

+**IMPORTANT**
-Students user_login is set to the first initial of their first name concatenate with their last name and user_id number, all in lowercase.
-Their password is initially set to password.
+Any student added through the plugin that is not already in the database will have their user_login set to the first initial of their first name concatenated with their last name and user_id number, all in lowercase; Their password will be set to initially set to password.
+Otherwise the students username and password that exists in the database remains the same.

-Students will have access to:
+Students are able to:

-1) their grades, and
+* their grades, and
-2) basic stats for assignments.
-So far there is a pie chart corresponding to the number of A's, B's, C's, etc... of a particular assignment.
+* view basic statistics for assignments.
+So far there is a pie chart corresponding to grade distribution of a particular assignment.
 The pie chart appears when a student is logged in and clicks on an assignment cell.

-Highlighted features:
+**Highlighted features**

-1) No reloading. jQuery allows all the above functionality without reloading the page.
+* jQuery allows for all the above functionality without reloading the page.
-2) edit course names, semester, year, student names, grades, etc... in place, just hit return or click away to save inputs to the database.
+* edit student grades n place, just hit return or click away to save inputs to the database.

 == Installation ==

-1. Download and unzip in the plugins/ directory.
+1. Download and unzip in the plugins/ directory,
-2. Activate the plugin in the installed plugins page of the admin panel.
+2. Activate the plugin in the installed plugins page of the admin panel,
-3. Place shortcode [GradeBook] anywhere you would like the gradebook to appear.
+3. Place shortcode [GradeBook] anywhere you would like the gradebook to appear,

 == Screenshots ==